cmcgheit/Wallpaper-App/Pods/QuickLayout/README.md

 ## The **WHY**
 Why should you use QuickLayout?
 - QuickLayout  drastically shortens the amount of code in case you ever need to write the view hierarchy.
-- It provides a common Auto Layout API for iOS, tvOS and macOS.
+- The QuickLayout methods declarations are very descriptive and clear.
-- QuickLayout contains most of the Auto Layout constructs an iOS App requires.
+- QuickLayout is fully documented, and contains most of the Auto Layout constructs that an App requires.
-- The QuickLayout method declarations are very descriptive and clear.
-It is fully documented!
+- It supplies a common Auto Layout language for all platforms iOS / macOS / tvOS.
-- Layout a `UIView` or `NSView` or an array of views using the instances themselves, without even creating a single NSLayoutConstraint instance.
+- Layout a `UIView` or `NSView` or an array of views using the instances themselves, without even creating a single NSLayoutConstraint.

 ## Naming Convension
 As of version 2.0.0, QuickLayout supports tvOS and macOS as well as iOS.
 Therefore, a few adjustments have been made.